LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 The solution is super simple here: Remove the `aria-label`s, they are not required at all.

+#### Advisory

+The current widget has visually hidden text that informs a screen reader user that the CTA link opens in a new tab, surely this information is useful to everybody?
+A voice user may see this if they instruct their software to "Show labels", but typically, only a screen reader user will benefit from this and accessibility is not just for screen reader users, it's for all people with disabilities.
+Even non-disabled people would benefit from knowing a link opens in a new tab.

+Generally speaking, we should leave that choice up to users, there's multiple ways a user can open a link in a new tab:

+* <kbd>Cmd</kbd> or <kbd>Ctrl</kbd> along with click or <kbd>Enter</kbd>
+* Middle mouse button
+* Right click and "Open in new Tab"

+If we use `target="_blank"`, we remove that choice for everybody, so everybody has to open in a new tab and they may not want to or it can become disorienting.

+##### Recommendation

+For best practice, do not force users to view the linked page in a new tab, simply remove "`target="_blank"`, along with the visually hidden text, as that would no longer make sense.

+At the very least, the hidden instruction should be presented visually, in a way that makes sense to sighted users, there is a somewhat ubiquitous icon for this, but giving users the choice is a much better approach.

 #### 1.3.2 Meaningful Sequence (A)

-The issue here is caused by the transition, when a user of a screen reader is navigating with cursor keys, they can get into the iFrame to read the text within, the screen reader starts to read the text and then the slide they were on has `display: none;` applied, which can then alter the meaning and order of the information, in unexpected ways.
+The issue here is caused by the transition when a user of a screen reader is navigating with cursor keys, they can get into the iFrame to read the text within, the screen reader starts to read the text and then the slide they were on has `display: none;` applied, which can then alter the meaning and order of the information, in unexpected ways.

 Using VoiceOver and Safari on MacOS (latest versions at the time of writing), when I use the VO key and cursors to get into the iFrame, it does start to read the statistic, however, as soon as the transition occurs, the virtual cursor position is then ejected from the iFrame and placed on the text node immediately above it.